 You may run into difficulties finding quality adjustable beds locally, but don’t get discouraged as many online retailers offer good, affordable options.
 Buying an adjustable bed online will allow you to thoroughly research and compare products.
 While it is true that returning an adjustable base can be difficult or costly, this is true for local stores as well due to the nature of the product.

-In a previous articles, we looked at leading adjustable bed brands and manufacturers to see how they compared on dimensions like price, warranty, durability, and owner reviews.
-Two that stood out are both sold by Amerisleep, the Amerisleep Adjustable Bed+ and the Amerisleep Adjustable Bed.
+In previous articles, we looked at leading adjustable bed brands and manufacturers to see how they compared on dimensions like price, warranty, durability, and owner reviews.
+Three that stood out are both sold by Amerisleep and Zoma: the Amerisleep Adjustable Bed, Amerisleep Adjustable Bed+, and the Zoma Adjustable Base.

-Their Amerisleep Adjustable Bed is a budget-friendly base offering head and foot articulation, programmable positions, and built-in USB ports for convenient charging.
-We love this base because it starts at $770 and comes with a 10-year warranty.
+Their Amerisleep Adjustable Bed is an entry-level base offering head and foot articulation, programmable positions, under-bed lighting, and Zero-Gravity and Flat presets.
+We love this base because it starts at $840 and comes with a 10-year warranty.
+Plus, it can be bundled with Amerisleep’s mattresses for a $300 discount.

 An adjustable bed looks like a traditional mattress by day, but at night it develops a unique personality, cradling the user in supreme comfort.
 The old institutional look is gone, replaced by clean lines, quiet motors, and hidden mechanics.
 In addition to health benefits, there are numerous comfort advantages to owning an adjustable base making it appealing for a wide variety of consumers.
 Considering your personal preferences and the potential benefits will help you decide whether an adjustable bed right for you.